 3. Climate and environmental challenges: This panel addressed the pressing issues of climate change and environmental protection in the Arctic.

-Professor Hoerber’s participation in the Space for Arctic workshop underlines his commitment to using space policy to address global challenges.
+Professor Hoerber’s participation in the Space for Arctic workshop underlines his interest in using space policy to address global challenges.
 His contributions not only highlighted the critical intersection of space technologies and Arctic sustainability, but also underscored the importance of collaborative efforts to address the impacts of climate change.

 Share this post: